shangjin97/starter-hugo-academic/content/publication/example3/index.md

 ---
-title: 'Multilayered electronic transfer tattoo that can enable the crease amplification effect'
+title: 'Metal-hygroscopic polymer conductors that can secrete solders for connections in stretchable devices'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here